christabor/plantstuff/plantstuff/docs/schema.md

 ## Temporal plant characteristics

-There is a need to capture the dynamic nature of plants in a way that is queryable and structured.
+There is a need to capture the dynamic nature of plants in a structured format that can be queried.

-For example, it's been discussed that there are many complex and changing characteristics of plants that are not captured in most data sets, and these would be immensely useful for a number of applications.
+For example, it's been discussed that there are many complex and changing characteristics of plants that are not captured in most data sets, and these would be immensely useful for a number of applications:

+* Finding relationships between plants in different stages for research
+* Planning for multi-season landscapes
+* Predicting behavior of families of plants

 ### Characteristics to consider